-Post MSN - Psychiatric Mental Health Nurse Practitioner Certificate
+Post MSN - Psychiatric Mental Health Nurse Practitioner Certificate (FNP Certificate)

 The Psychiatric Mental Health Track prepares advanced practice nurses to provide pharmacologic and non-pharmacologic therapies to meet mental health needs of individuals and families across the lifespan.
 Special focus includes opportunities to practice in interdisciplinary settings providing behavioral health and psychiatric services.

 For the PMHNP Certificate program you must have a MSN or higher degree AND currently hold national certification in one of the following advance practice registered nurse (APRN) specialties:

 - Adult/Gerontology Acute Care Nurse Practitioner (AG ACNP)

 - Adult Nurse Practitioner (ANP)

 - Adult/Gerontology Primary Care Nurse Practitioner (AG PCNP)

 - Family Nurse Practitioner (FNP)

 - Women’s Health Care Nurse Practitioner (WHCNP)